About Insulin NovoRapid Vials 10 mL

 - Have heart failure or other heart problems.

-- Are pregnant, planning to become pregnant.
+- Are pregnant or planning to become pregnant.

-- Are you breastfeeding or plan to breastfeed
+- Are you breastfeeding or plan to breastfeed?

 - Drive or use tools or machines.

-Never share a syringe or pen while using a single-person use syringe or pen when injecting NovoRapid with other patients, even if you use a new needle.
+Never share a syringe or pen while using a single-person syringe or pen when injecting NovoRapid with other patients, even if you use a new needle.
 Monitor your condition each time the doctor changes your dose for hypoglycemia or hyperglycemia.
-Do not inject Insulin in the same area to prevent lipodystrophy or localized cutaneous amyloidosis.
+Do not inject insulin in the same area to prevent lipodystrophy or localized cutaneous amyloidosis.

-Symptoms of Hypoglycaemia may include:
+The symptoms of hypoglycemia may include:

-- dizziness or lightheartedness
+- Dizziness or lightheartedness

 - blurred vision